Lateran Palace: Seat of the Vicariate of Rome

 Pope John XXIII returned to the palace some pastoral functions by fixing here the seat of the vicariate and offices of the Diocese of Rome.
 He removed the collections of the Lateran Museum to the Vatican.
 Since 1987 the Lateran Palace has housed the Museo Storico Vaticano, which opened in 1991 and illustrates the history of the Papal States.

 On 27 July 1993, a bomb explosion devastated the facade of the Rome Vicariate at the Archbasilica of Saint John Lateran.
 The attack is widely assumed to have been the work of the Italian Mafia, a warning against Pope John Paul II's frequent anti-Mafia statements.
 Repairs were completed in January 1996.

 The palace houses the offices of the Vicariate of Rome and the living quarters of the cardinal vicar.

 Tourists can visit the papal apartments, usually in the morning.

-In popular culture

-In Assassin's Creed: Brotherhood (2010), the basilica of the palace is presented as a dilapidated structure which holds a scroll of Romulus.